divio/divio-cloud-docs/background/addons-basics.rst

 The ``<PYTHON>`` section
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If ``requirements.in`` is present in the project, then at deployment time the Control Panel will
+If ``requirements.in`` is present in the application, then at deployment time the Control Panel will
 ensure that this section contains appropriate instructions to handle installation of Divio
 Cloud addons and other packages.
-The exact contents of this section will depend on the project,
+The exact contents of this section will depend on the application,
 for example:

 ..  code-block:: Dockerfile